 Consideration will be given to provision being made for all learners with a short-term medical need for transport because the nature of the medical condition severely impacts upon their mobility (e.g. a broken leg), not just those who qualify for transport on distance.
-In all instances, transport will only be provided to the nearest school.
+In all instances, transport will only be provided if the learner is attending their nearest or catchment school.

-Requests, supported by evidence of the medical need for transport from a medical professional, should be made in writing to the Corporate Transport Unit or by e-mailing buses@powys.gov.uk.
+Requests, supported by evidence of the medical need for transport from a medical professional, should be made in writing to the Corporate Transport Unit or by e-mailing transport.applications@powys.gov.uk.
 Provision will be reviewed on a termly basis or earlier if necessary.